AlexShermon/Module-2_Research-With-NVivo/README.md

-# Module-1: Research With Nvivo
+# Module 2: Research With Nvivo

 ## Workshop Overview
 In this workshop, you will learn how the basics of how NVivo can assist you in qualitative and mixed-method research.